cloudfoundry/docs-book-cloudfoundry/README.md

 1. Build the docs
 2. Run `cd final_app`
 3. Run `rackup`
-4. Open your browser at the specified URL
+4. Open your web browser at the specified URL

 ### Deploy
 1. Set environment variables required in respective deployment script (see `deployment` folder)